 As a business grows in data, so do its decision-making capabilities.
 If a company is able to gather and then correctly interpret the data, it will nurture a basis for better and faster decision-making.
 On the other end, struggling to make sense of the data means it is pretty much useless if you don’t know how to take advantage of it.

 A report can hold a vast amount of data.
 Data-led business leaders will strive to obtain as many insights as possible from their data, regardless of how “few” actionable takeaways they get.
-The number doesn’t matter – what matters is the clarity in information can help business leaders make the most strategic and well-informed decisions.
+The number doesn’t matter – what matters is the clarity of information that can help business leaders make the most strategic and well-informed decisions.

 Maximizing the actionable insights you receive from your analytics investments is essential, however, and it will allow your company to switch from being data-driven to value-driven.